shubhamgyd/Customer_Segmentation/Readme.md

   - Simple CLV = AOV x PF x CL

 # Future work
+- Including additional new features or removing existing features to improve the model

 # Exploratory Data Analysis (EDA) ✅
 - Conduct exploratory data analysis to gain insights into the characteristics and patterns within the data.